pos-dev/samoa-embassy/wp-content/plugins/premium-addons-for-elementor/readme.txt

 - Tweak: Default styling imporved for Button, Image Button and Modal Box widgets.
 - Fixed: Scroll animations are not triggered in Progress Bar, Heading and Dual Heading widgets.
 - Fixed: Close marker info container when another marker is clicked not working on touch devices in Google Maps widget.
-- Fixed: Image size issue on small devices when PrettyPhoto lightbox is selected in Media Grid widget.
+- Fixed: Image size issue on small devices when PrettyPhoto lightbox is selected in Media Gallery widget.
 - Fixed: Sticky video not working in some cases in Video Box widget.
 - Fixed: Scroll jittering issues in Vertical Scroll widget on Chrome browser.